BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Node-Fetch.md

 ## The API

 We will be using the BYU ITC210 Scripture of the Day API.
 The URL is [https://scripture.itc210.net/api/day](https://scripture.itc210.net/api/day).
 The service also offers scripture of the hour and scripture of the month.
-You can guess the URLs and experiment to determine whether there might be other related calls.
+You can guess the URLs for hour and month, and experiment to determine whether there might be other related calls.

 A call to the API returns a JSON object with `id`, `reference`, and `text` attributes like this: